Applause: In air travel

+At film festivals

+At film festivals, it is normal to have applause (usually a standing ovation) after a film is shown.
+These ovations usually last longer than usual, and sometimes exceed the 20-minute mark.

+Most of the time, the applause is for the film's director and actors, and not for the film itself.

+Festivals such as Cannes and Venice have become examples of applause, and generally, their duration is used in the film's publicity material to indicate that the material was approved.

+Variations

-A golf clap is a form of quiet clapping, so-named because it is the preferred form of applause for golfers; louder forms of applause are discouraged at golf tournaments so as not to disturb other golfers, who may be in the process of attempting a shot.
+A golf clap is a form of quiet clapping, so named because it is the preferred form of applause for golfers; louder forms of applause are discouraged at golf tournaments so as not to disturb other golfers, who may be in the process of attempting a shot.
 Golf claps are sometimes used at other events to heckle or to show sarcasm.
 Similarly, in the game of snooker, a good cue shot, a difficult pot, a 'snooker' which is difficult from which to escape, will be rewarded by the opponent tapping their cue several times on the table edge.

 Likewise, string musicians of an orchestra use bobbing their bows in the air or gently tapping them on their instruments' strings as a substitute for applause.
 Wind section members will generally lightly stamp their feet or pat one hand on their leg to show approval to a conductor or soloist, while percussionists often rap drumsticks together.
 An even more subtle form of approval may be exhibited by a member of an orchestra during a formal rehearsal or performance when a colleague performs particularly well, usually a slight shuffle of the foot on the floor or hand on the knee.
 These subtle forms of applause may not be recognized as such by the audience.
 Outright applause by performers for other performers, although increasingly common, is traditionally regarded as gauche, self-congratulatory, and usurping of the audience's prerogative (and sole task in this respect) to provide accolades when they feel that the performance merits it.

-In skateboarding culture, when a fellow skater performs and lands a maneuver exceptionally well the observers will bang their own boards against the ground to express approval or encouragement.
+In skateboarding culture, when a skater performs and lands a manoeuvre exceptionally well the observers will bang their own boards against the ground to express approval or encouragement.